-Figure \ref{fig:representation_sim} reports the impact of layer dropping on the latent cosine similarity in three different spaces for each attention and MLP layer, measured over multiple prompts (detailed in Appendix \ref{app:prompts}) and generation steps.
+Figure~\ref{fig:representation_sim} reports the impact of layer dropping on the latent cosine similarity in three different spaces for each attention and MLP layer, measured over multiple prompts (detailed in Appendix~\ref{app:prompts}) and generation steps.
 The embedding space remains largely stable with consistently high similarity, except at the first and last layers.
 However, the probability space exhibits substantial fluctuations under pruning despite comparable embeddings.
 Similar phenomena are observed when pruning a subset of parameters within individual layers, as shown in Appendix~\ref{app:results}.
-Notably, the logit space exhibits even higher similarity than the embedding space, suggesting that the performance gap between non-generative and generative tasks cannot be simply explained by the increase in representational dimensionality from embeddings to logits.
+Notably, the logit space maintains similarity comparable to the embedding space, suggesting that the performance gap between non-generative and generative tasks cannot be simply explained by the increase in representational dimensionality from embeddings to logits.